June 02, 2020

 NOTE: You don’t have to fully grout the borehole when using packer anchors.
 Use a hand grout for better control.
 Remember, when you have to saturate packer geotextile sufficiently, you should pump water first.
 When the pressure builds up to around 400 to 500 kPa, stop pumping the grout and wait for the pressure to dissipate.
 Once a few minutes have passed, pump again till you feel a distinct pressure.
 The recommended grout mixture is 1 part cement and 1 part water by weight.
 King and tape the grout tube to maintain the pressure and disconnect the pump.
 Clean the pump thoroughly once the above steps are done.

 • The next step in the vibrating wire extensometer installation procedure involves removing a lot of parts.
-Remove screws (24), locknuts (25), reference plate (14), and spacers.
-To remove the grout and vent tubes, you will need to make a cut.
-Once they are extracted, round edges of grout and vent tube with a hand file.
-While cleaning the reference head assembly, make sure you do in a detailed manner.
-Reassemble reference plate with spacers to guide plate.
+Remove screws (24), locknuts (25), reference plates (14), and spacers.
+To remove the grout and vent tubes, you will need to cut.
+Once they are extracted, round edges of the grout and vent tube with a hand file.
+While cleaning the reference head assembly, make sure you do it in a detailed manner.
+Reassemble the reference plate with spacers to the guide plate.

-• Remove guide plate assembly from the adaptor (6).
+• Remove the guide plate assembly from the adaptor (6).

 • Keeping in mind that the cable has to ultimately connect to the junction box, embed the first sensor in the flanged housing.
 Using grub screws, fasten the sensor to the guide plate, guaranteeing that 10mm of the tube face is outside the face of the guide plate.

-• Pull shaft of sensor and assemble to connecting rod end with reference button (15), link plate (16), sensor tightening nut (17) and locknut (18).
+• Pull the shaft of the sensor and assemble it to the connecting rod end with reference button (15), link plate (16), sensor tightening nut (17), and locknut (18).

-CAUTION: Make sure to never rotate the shaft of the displacement sensor with respect to the outside body as it can permanently damage the sensor.
+CAUTION: Make sure to never rotate the shaft of the displacement sensor concerning the outside body as it can permanently damage the sensor.
 Carefully pull or push the shaft only axially when installing the instrument.
-A pin has been provided at the end of displacement sensor that sits flush in a groove in the sensor body.
-Make sure you keep the pin seated inside the groove during assembly operation and tightening such that no force is exercised on its shaft and there is no rotational movement.
+A pin has been provided at the end of the displacement sensor that sits flush in a groove in the sensor body.
+Make sure you keep the pin seated inside the groove during assembly operation and tighten it such that no force is exercised on its shaft and there is no rotational movement.

 CAUTION: You may need to replace the thread used while mounting the sensor.
 Make sure you don’t use the thread sealant as it may be difficult to remove them later on.

-• Use a micrometre to note down the initial reading.
+• Use a micrometer to note down the initial reading.
 Make sure you also record the date, time, and temperature while taking the initial reading.

 • Connect the nipple (22) to the socket of flanged housing and attach the junction box assembly (23) to the cables from sensors routed to the junction box.